Skip to main content

 Handmade, antique, heavily-pigmented, damaged or old ceramicware or pottery may contain lead and cause exposure.
 Foods and drinks prepared, stored or served in these types of ceramicware may cause lead poisoning.
 Hot foods and highly acidic foods can also break down glazed items more rapidly.
 Avoid preparing or serving foods in dishes with questionable or corroded glaze.

-Concerned consumers can purchase a lead-testing kit in a hardware store or online to test their pottery, antique china and other ceramic items.
+Concerned consumers can purchase a lead-testing kit in a hardware store or online to test their pottery, antique china and other ceramic items, although be aware that results might not be accurate.
 Look for a warning label stamped on the bottom of the item, such as "Not for Food Use--May Poison Food", or Proposition 65.
 Avoid using items with this type of warning for foods or liquids.

 Home Remedies and Traditional/Folk Medicines